 Born out of the initial electronic push that payers began undertaking in 2000, Clinical Quality Initiatives designed to improve patient outcomes have evolved into the manner by which healthcare providers are being measured and compensated today.
 This is no longer the future of healthcare.
 It is today’s healthcare environment, which requires the integration of clinical quality in order to position an organization for success.

-Elevation Healthcare’s consultants have led scores of projects with physicians and their leadership over the last 15 years.
-The experience gained from exposure to the dynamics within multiple practices of all sizes and specialties, and their various EHR’s and Quality Initiatives, has enabled us to develop proven processes to accomplish your desired results.
-We encourage you to look to us as the preeminent resource for the achievement MU, PQRS, VBM, PCMH and PCSP, or to enhance your practice operation post-EHR install.
+Elevation Healthcare has managed clinical quality initiatives and associated reporting for hundreds of physicians and their leadership for over 15 years.
+Our experience within multiple practices of all sizes and specialties, along with all of the various EHR systems, has enabled us to develop proven processes that will save you money, achieve regulatory compliance, and accomplish the results your business plan requires.
+We encourage you to look to us as the preeminent resource for enhancing workflow improvement, HIPAA and MACRA compliance, and the achievement of MIPS, APM, CPC+, MU, PQRS, VBM, PCMH & PCSP.

 All stages for any 2014 Certified EHR

 Significant challenges in successfully attesting to Stage 2 of MU: requires Patient Engagement, Care Coordination and a Health Information Exchange strategy

 Focus on aligning quality initiatives to reduce the burden of reporting and streamline the quality improvement efforts.
 Ex; PQRS/MU/PCMH

 MU audit defense preparedness and support: pre and post-payment audits are occurring annually on 5-10% of all healthcare providers who attest to MU

 2015: Medicare Physician Fee Schedule payment adjustments begin for not demonstrating MU.
 Payment adjustments in future years can reach as high as 5%